 With one simple command:

-git push dokku master, as long as my build passes in Drone, the code is deployed in a fresh Docker container.
+git push dokku master(assuming I'm pushing changes to the master branch), as long as my build passes in Drone, the code is deployed in a fresh Docker container.
 Dokku builds the app on a subdomain of the Dokku host, and it's automatically available at

 Dokku is a mini-Heroku powered by Docker written in less than 100 lines of Bash.
 Once it's set up on a host, you can push Heroku-compatible applications to it via Git.
 They'll build using Heroku buildpacks and then run in isolated containers.
 The end result is a privately hosted continuous integration platform.
 It's got all of Heroku's awesome features, and I don't have to pay a premium to use their service.

-You can check out one of my projects by clicking here.
+You can out some of my projects by clicking here.